sagnikbose-11-01/Calculator-Web-App/README.md

 2. Click on the operation buttons (+, -, *, /) to perform arithmetic operations.
 3. Use the Clear (AC) button to reset the calculator.
 4. Use the Backspace button (DEL) to delete the last entered digit.
+5. Use the toggle button to switch between dark mode and light mode.